sarielhp/catalyst/README.md

 1. Create a program to be used by catalyst:

    Create a script/program (say named) ALG.
-The program would be initialized as follows:
+The program be run from the command line with the following interface:

-   ALG  work_dir/ [success_file_name]
+>   ALG  work_dir/ [success_file_name]

    The [success_file_name] should be created by the end of ALG execution only if it was successful - it is a good idea if the file